muhammadsaad24/Demo_repo1/README.md

 # Demo

-First example of learning GIT language
+Example of learning GIT language.
+First example is to test commit process.
-First step to see the commit process
+Also to see the update version of the file.